 Part food truck, part traveling magic act, Impossibles Pizza in Haleiwa is one of the few places you’ll ever see custom wood-fired pizza somehow appear from inside a truck.

-How they do it is perhaps a wisely guarded trade secret, but make no mistake - this wood-fired pizza is 100% the real deal, and it is so delicious that regular visitors often boldly suggest not to visit any other pizza place if you’ve got a real hankering.
-Whether it’s Kalua Pig Pineapple, Jalapeno Artichoke, or your own spontaneous invention; the pizza at this one spot can sate your cravings more than any other.
+How they do it is perhaps a wisely guarded trade secret, but make no mistake.
+This wood-fired pizza is 100% the real deal, and it is so delicious that regular visitors often boldly suggest not to visit any other pizza place if you’ve got a real hankering.
+Whether it’s Kalua Pig Pineapple, Jalapeno Artichoke, or your spontaneous invention, the pizza at this spot can sate your cravings more than any other.

 Catch the incredible act that is Impossibles Pizza Thursdays, Fridays, and Saturdays from 3 PM to 8 PM.
 The truck will be found at 59-719 Kamehameha Highway.

 One of the most publicized food trucks in the state and the proud claimant of the title “best Huli chicken in Hawaii,” Mike’s Huli-Huli Chicken is our last (but not least) food truck on the list.